hpssjellis/j23-sound-pgb-helloworld/README.md

 Quick playing of the files using .play then .pause as a pre-load (This should be put in an onDeviceReady function) Record of audio to the Download folder or the root of the sdcard.
-Very finicky about naming on the record.
+Very finicky about naming when recording.
 Flexible on playback.

+Just found out that if you make a folder on you sdcard, then that folder can be saved into.